 The laundry facility is only for residential students.
 CTX non-residential students are not permitted to use the laundry facilities.
-If non-residential students are found using the laundry facility the student(s) will escorted out of the laundry facility and further institutional disciplinary action may be taken.
+If non-residential students are found using the laundry facility the student(s) will from the laundry facility and further institutional disciplinary action may betaken.